 Feeling a little down?
 Don’t worry… you’re not alone.
-Yesterday (January 21st) was “Blue Monday” – the most depressing day of the year.
-In fact, Blue Monday happens every year during the last full week of January.
+It’s “Blue Monday”, the most depressing day of the year.
+In fact, Blue Monday happens every year in January.
 And it’s all very “scientific”.
 According to Wikipedia, Blue Monday is determined using the following formula:

 6 Ways to Energize Your Piano Lessons And Shake Away the Blue Monday Blues

 1. Inch Worm Intervals

 Grab a bucket of gummy worms and play this completely simple game.
 You are guaranteed to have your students’ attention as they’ll be waiting for the “Okay you can eat them!”.
 Place one gummy worm on the lowest note on the piano.
 Ask them to place their worm a chosen interval higher (ie. Put your inchworm a 6th higher).
 Continue until your worms have inched their way all the way up the piano.
 For more advanced students you can specify major/minor/augmented/diminished.
 Select a new, clean gummy worm for eating at the end 😉

 2. Grab Bag Sight Reading

 Decorate 3 brown paper bags with colorful cutouts.
 Place pieces of paper with numbers 1 through 10.
 Ask your student to reach into the first paper bag.
 The number he chooses dictates the page of your favorite sight-reading book.
 The 2nd paper bag number dictates which measure to start on and the 3rd paper bag dictates how many times they play from that measure to the end.
 You’d be surprised at how mixing things up like this makes it fun.

 Create a black and white cardboard frame that looks like an iPhone.
 For every lesson activity your student completes (book work, review, play from memory, sight-reading, ear training, theory game, etc.) they receive an “app icon”.
 You can get this free printable from us here.